 Do they offer great customer service?
 Our feedback says we do, we’re not saying we get it right all the time but we try very hard to do so and if it does go wrong, we work even harder to put it right.

-Basically when buying cedar just check that your comparing is apples for apples and if its still cheaper, they have it in stock and they’re feedback is good, then buy from them…I would.
+Basically when buying cedar just check that your comparing is apples for apples and if it’s still cheaper, they have it in stock and their feedback is good, then buy from them…I would.

 Is it sustainable?

 The short answer is yes, our cedar comes from a PEFC certified importer, which is certified that stock comes from a sustainable source.